 Boa constrictors are friendly, non-venomous snakes in the Boidae family.
-They can grow to be 13 feet long and have some beautiful color morphs.
-They are relatively easy to care for, making them a good choice for a beginner snake.
+They can grow to be 13 feet long and have some beautiful color variations (morphs).
+They are relatively easy to care for as pets.

 This guide will introduce you to caring for boa constrictors, including how to feed and handle them correctly.
 We’ll also answer frequently asked questions about asked boa constrictors.